Stroller15/Stroller15/README.md

 <!--- -- Main headder with gif ----------------------------------------------------------------------------------------------------------------------------- -->
 <!--- ------------------------------------------------------------------------------------------------------------------------------------------------------ -->

 <h2> Howdy, intergalactic pals!
-Shubham Verma here, your coding comrade!
-Let's tech-tango together!  </h2>
+Shubham Verma here, your coding comrade! </h2>

 Greetings, fellow humans and future AI overlords!
 As I stand on the precipice of graduating from the hallowed halls of computer science, I can't help but feel like a caffeinated code ninja ready to unleash a legion of bug-free software upon the world.
 They say laughter is the best medicine, but I'm here to prove that a well-written code comment can also do wonders for the soul.